Commencement Information

 A brunch in Raney Dining Room for all students and guests immediately follows Commencement.

 Advance tickets are not required; guests will pay at the door.
-Tickets are $14 for adults, $10 for children ages 6–12, and $10 for commuter students.
+Tickets are $14 for adults, $10 for children aged 6–12, and $10 for commuter students.
 There is no charge for residential students.

-Commencement and Honors and Awards will be live-streamed for those who cannot make it to campus.
-The links to those streams will be placed at the top of this commencement page the week of the event.
+Commencement and Honors and Awards will be live streamed on the Cottey College Youtube channel for those who cannot make it to campus.
+The links to those streams will be placed at the top of this Commencement page the week of the event.

 Commencement weekend is important for Cottey, and we will have many visitors on campus.
-Cottey students who require accommodations or have questions about accessibility for Commencement events should contact Heather English (417) 667-6333, extension 2131 or henglish@cottey.edu by April 18, 2024, or as soon as the need is realized.
+Cottey students who require accommodation, or have questions about accessibility for Commencement events, should contact Jill Compton (417) 667-8181, extension 2244 or jcompton@cottey.edu by April 17, 2026, or as soon as the need is realized.